lausek/lausek.github.io/_posts/2022-12-16-test-cloud-servers-locally-with-qemu.md

 ## Start the machine

-After setting up the data and seed layers, we can spawn our VM:
+After setting up the data and seed layers, we can spawn our VM

 ```bash
 qemu-system-x86_64 \